 No barefoot driving.
 It’ll cost you…

 As open as Germany is to people driving nude, it’s good to know that they don’t share the same opinion when it comes to feet and shows.
-If you crash your car while driving barefoot, it could cost you your insurance.
+If you crash your car while driving barefoot, according to traffic laws it could cost you your insurance.